-Failure to maintain the minimum capital adequacy and other capital adequacy ratios or to otherwise maintain sufficient levels of capital may have an adverse effect on the business, financial condition and results of operations of the Group.
+Failure to maintain the minimum capital adequacy ratios or to otherwise maintain sufficient levels of capital may lead to measures imposed upon the Bank under the BRRD and may have an adverse effect on the business, financial condition and results of operations of the Group.
 Moreover, a breach of existing laws relating to the minimum capital adequacy and other capital adequacy ratios may result in entities in the Group being subject to administrative sanctions which may result in an increase of the operating costs of the Group, loss of reputation, and, consequently, it may have an adverse effect on the business, financial condition and results of operations of the Group.